Building a ReAct agent in Go

 defer wg.Done()

-a.out <- Event{Type: "tool_call", ID: call.ID, Name: call.Name, Args: call.Args}
+ID: call.ID, Name: call.Name, Args: call.Args,

-out, err := a.tools[call.Name].Execute(ctx, call.Args)
+out, err := a.tools[call.Name].Execute(tCtx, call.Args)

-a.out <- Event{Type: "tool_result", ID: call.ID, Output: out, Err: errString(err)}
+ID: call.ID, Output: out, Err: errString(err),

 results[i] = ToolResult{ID: call.ID, Output: out, Err: err}